"Lincoln" crowned Oscar frontrunner as big directors snubbed

 "I think this is a year when we can throw conventional wisdom out of the window," said Pete Hammond, awards columnist for entertainment industry website Deadline.com.
 "We are dealing in uncharted territory here ...
 It's like crazy."

-"I think you have to look at 'Lincoln' being the conventional favourite, because it hits all the notes, and Spielberg directed it," Hammond told Reuters.
+"I think you have to look at 'Lincoln' being the conventional favorite, because it hits all the notes, and Spielberg directed it," Hammond told Reuters.

 Fandango chief correspondent Dave Karger said "Lincoln" had everything going for it.